RETURN TO Part 1: The Science of Breathing

 If you inhale fully and then wait 10 seconds, you will be able to inhale a bit more, Strom says.
 Why?
 Holding your breath increases pressure inside the lungs and gives them time to fully expand, increasing their capacity.
 As a result, the blood that then travels to the heart, brain, and muscles will be more oxygenated.

 TRY IT… after asana to prepare for meditation.
 Inhale, inflating the lungs as fully as possible.
 Hold the breath for 10 seconds.
 After 10 seconds, inhale a little more.
 Then hold it for as long as you can.
 One caveat: For anxious people, breath retention can be difficult.
-Strom suggests they start with holding the breath for 3 seconds, or as long as they’re comfortable, and work their way up.
+Strom suggests starting with holding the breath for 3 seconds, or as long as feels comfortable, and working your way up.

-TRY IT… to jump-start your asana practice when you feel lethargic, or for brainpower when you’re foggy.
-To start, take a full, deep inhale and exhale slowly.
+TRY IT… to jump-start your asana practice when you feel lethargic or for brainpower when you’re foggy.
+To start, take a full, deep inhalation and exhale slowly.
 Inhale again, and begin exhaling by quickly pulling in the lower abs to force air out in short spurts.
 Your inhalation will be passive between each active, quick exhalation.
 Continue for 25–30 exhalations.